-Best Motherboards for Ryzen 7 3700X
+The Best Motherboards for a Ryzen 3000 CPU

 Everyone knows that having a good GPU for gaming is very important, but that does not mean that you can just use whatever CPU you have and get good frames in games.

 At the same time, this situation also does not mean you need to go buy the highest-end CPU you can find on the market while selling your kidneys off.
 There are a lot of great last-gen CPUs like the Ryzen 3000 series that can perform well in games and productivity.